The Impact of Seizures After Traumatic Brain Injury (TBI)

 • Emotional changes and erratic behavior

-Seizures are usually a sign of deeper damage to your brain.
-Here are some of the risk factors as well as variables that may affect you.
+Here are some of the risk factors as well as variables that may affect your recovery prognosis:

 • Skull fractures